Optimizing pandas for 10GB Royalty CSVs: Production-Grade Memory Management and Metadata Reconciliation Workflows

 return v.upper().replace("-", "")

 During chunk processing, iterate rows through the model.
 Valid rows stream to the data lake; invalid rows are serialized to a dead-letter queue (DLQ) with structured error payloads.
-This approach enforces Music Royalty Distribution & Metadata Reconciliation standards at the ingestion boundary, preventing downstream accounting corruption and reducing manual audit overhead.
+This approach enforces music royalty distribution and metadata reconciliation standards at the ingestion boundary, preventing downstream accounting corruption and reducing manual audit overhead.
 Refer to the Pydantic v2 documentation for advanced validator composition and error serialization patterns.

 Step 4: Resilient Execution: Retries, Async Batching & Drift Detection